 Side by side with the LCD-2, the more expensive Audeze LCD-3 sounds more clear and yummy and I feel the general tonality of the headphone to be perfect.
 It's not pure and snobbishly neutral, nor are they colored.
 It's right in the middle somewhere and allows most people to enjoy them.

-Back in 2010, Hi-Fi audio and Audeze become synonymous with each other, a hand in hand and a brothers in arms sort of thing.
-Funny now that I think back on it, Audeze is the only company that I’ve ever known to have it’s manufacturing name often used as a noun to describe other headphones.
+Back in 2010, Hi-Fi audio and Audeze became synonymous with each other, a hand-in-hand and a brothers-in-arms sort of thing.
+Funny now that I think back on it, Audeze is the only company that I’ve ever known to have its manufacturing name often used as a noun to describe other headphones.

-11:40 AM – She wears the headphones for the first time and offers the perfect expression that we all felt the first time we’ve worn an Audeze headphone.
+11:40 AM – She wears the headphones for the first time and offers the perfect expression that we all felt the first time we’ve worn an Audeze headphones.

 12:30 PM – Her favorite Katie Perry song comes on…yes, I listen to Katie Perry…

 12:33 PM – She accidentally clicks the touch screen button on her portable music player and a track off of the Superman The Movie OST begins to play, she immediately takes them off and looks around the room for the source of the song she is hearing.